rocky-linux/documentation/docs/labs/networking/lab8-samba.md

 #### To configure Samba

-1. Create a directory to be shared named samba-share under the /tmp folder.
+1. Create a directory named samba-share under the /tmp folder to be shared.
 Type:

     ```bash
     mkdir /tmp/samba-share